ianthehenry/zsh-autoquoter/README.md

 ```
 $ git commit -m 'twas the night before christmas
-$ git commit -m "fix" the latest bug
+$ git commit -m "fix" the latest "bug"
 ```

 And it will be autoquoted correctly.

-I recommend enabling syntax highlighting (see below) to make it obvious when zsh-autoquoter is going to fire and when it is not.
+I *highly* recommend enabling syntax highlighting (see below) to make it obvious when zsh-autoquoter is going to fire and when it is not.

 ## History

 Commands will be rewritten *before* they're added to history, so your `~/.zsh_history` will reflect an accurate list of commands you *ran*, not commands you *typed*.
 But because zsh-autoquoter ignores already-quoted entries, you can always up-enter and re-run the same command.

+Yes, you could imagine wanting it the other way, but I just cannot figure out how to make that work with zsh.

 # Installation